Detecting the hidden population of low-mass haloes in strong lenses: Discussion

 \subsection{Prospects for dark matter inference}

 We have shown that strong lens observations are sensitive to perturbations from populations of individually undetectable subhaloes.
 This population exists in a mass range which carries a large amount of information about the dark matter model, information which is presently discarded by the sensitivity map.
 In CDM, this population of objects with masses $\Mmax>10^6\Msun$ exists in abundance in every strong lens galaxy, so that studies which find an excess of detections in many lenses would obtain strong evidence in favour of CDM.
 In WDM models, this population is suppressed for masses $\Mmax<\Mhm$.
 Finding no excess of detections in many lenses would be evidence in favour of a value of $\Mhm$ above the lower mass limit of the population.
 In \cref{fig:population-mass-function} we show this to be up two orders of magnitude below the individual sensitivity limit.
 Although the constraints in \cref{fig:relative-constraints} are conservative, as they do not make use of mass and concentration information, taking account of the population effect would significantly improve the state of the art constraints on dark matter from strong lensing \citep{Enzi2021}.
+Scatter in the subhalo mass-concentration relation also means that CDM models produce some subhaloes with higher than average concentration.
+This further increases the observable difference between CDM and WDM, where these outliers are absent \citep{Amorisco2022}.
+In this work we required the properties of the simulated subhalo populations and the subhaloes used in the sensitivity map to correspond exactly for the same mass.
+As such, we could not account for the effect of this scatter on the dark matter constraints.

 In self-interacting dark matter (SIDM), subhaloes can undergo a core-collapse process that increases their concentration to high values unobtainable in CDM \citep{Shinichiro2025}.
 This makes the subhaloes extremely efficient lenses and more easily detectable than their CDM counterparts.
 The mass range in which this core-collapse is most likely to occur depends on the interaction cross section in the SIDM model, which can be velocity (mass scale) dependent.
 If an individual core-collapsed subhalo becomes more detectable than its CDM counterpart due to increased concentration, it may also be the case that a population of such objects do as well and so a further excess of detections, beyond that identified here for CDM, could be found, giving evidence for SIDM over CDM.
 In this work we were not able to explicitly test this, as it would require sensitivity mapping the data over a range of concentrations.
 This is still a computationally intractable problem even with the speed of the machine learning method.